galaxyproject/training-material/topics/chip-seq/tutorials/formation_of_super-structures_on_xi/tutorial.md

 >
 {: .hands_on}

-It is often necessary to trim sequenced read, for example, to get rid of bases that were sequenced with high uncertainty (= low quality bases).
+It is often necessary to trim sequenced read, for example, to get rid of bases that were sequenced with high uncertainty (= low quality bases) at the read ends.

+{% include topics/sequence-analysis/tutorials/quality-control/paired_end_question.md forward="wt_H3K4me3_read1" reverse="wt_H3K4me3_read2" %}

 > ### {% icon hands_on %} Hands-on: Trimming low quality bases
 >